Hangout Music Festival announces line-up, returning after 2-year COVID break - NewsBreak

 GULF SHORES, Ala. ( WKRG ) — Post Malone, Tame Impala and Halsey will headline the 2022 Hangout Music Festival, which returns after a two-year, COVID-19-caused hiatus .

 This year’s lineup aims to provide “something for everyone” during the three-day festival running May 20 to 22, according to a news release.
 Pre-sale registration for tickets opened on the festival website Dec.
 6. General sales begins Dec.
-13.A Country Christmas at Gaylord Opryland
+13.HBO Max releases first-look teaser of ‘Harry Potter’ anniversary special

 The City Council of Gulf Shores canceled the festival in 2020 by an emergency resolution due to the COVID-19 pandemic that was then spreading across the Gulf Coast.
 In 2021, festival organizers canceled the three days of events across Gulf Shores and Orange Beach again due to concerns about COVID-19.